egnha/valaddin/README.md

 [![codecov](https://codecov.io/gh/egnha/valaddin/branch/master/graph/badge.svg)](https://codecov.io/gh/egnha/valaddin)
  [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Dealing with invalid function inputs is a chronic pain for R users, given R's weakly typed nature. _valaddin_ provides pain relief: it is a simple R package that enables you to transform an existing function into a function with input validation checks—with minimal fuss—in a manner suitable for both programmatic use and interactive sessions.
+Dealing with invalid function inputs is a chronic pain for R users, given R's weakly typed nature. _valaddin_ provides pain relief—a lightweight R package that enables you to transform an existing function into a function with input validation checks, with minimal fuss, in a manner suitable for both programmatic use and interactive sessions.

 ## Why use valaddin

-### Defensive programming is good practice
+### Immediately find out where and why your function trips

-Validating the inputs of your functions is [good programming practice](http://adv-r.had.co.nz/Exceptions-Debugging.html#defensive-programming).
+Validating the inputs of your functions is good [defensive programming practice](http://adv-r.had.co.nz/Exceptions-Debugging.html#defensive-programming).
+Save time and confusion—fail fast.

-Say you have a function `secant()` declared as follows:
+Suppose you have a function `secant()`

 ```R
 secant <- function(f, x, dx) (f(x + dx) - f(x)) / dx
 ```

-If you want to ensure that `secant()` only accepts numerical inputs for `x` and `dx`, you'd normally rewrite `secant()` to check this condition, and stop if it's violated:
+and you want to ensure that the user (or some code) supplies numerical inputs for `x` and `dx`.
+Typically, you'd rewrite `secant()` to check this condition, and stop if it's violated:

 ```R
 secant_numeric <- function(f, x, dx) {